facebookresearch/ELF/elf_python/README.md

-Python Implementation of Concurrent Game Environemnt in ELF
+Python Implementation of Concurrent Game Environment in ELF
 ============================================================
 Many games do not have C interface, which restricts the usage of ELF.
 Therefore we also provide a simple Python implementation to run concurrent game environments, using Python multiprocessing library.